Property Investment Guide

 The downsides or risks associated with property investment are:

 If you make a mistake the costs can easily run into the tens of thousands of dollars and higher.

 The way in which you structure the finance of your rental property is important as it can have implications for tax and asset protection.
-For questions, around whether you utilise a principle and interest or interest only loan and how you secure your loan (against your family home or purchase property and deposit), you should consult your financial planner, accountant and/or mortgage broker.
+For questions, around whether you utilise a principal and interest or interest only loan and how you secure your loan (against your family home or purchase property and deposit), you should consult your financial planner, accountant and/or mortgage broker.
 These are important decisions as they can affect cash flow, tax, and the security of your home.
 For advice regarding finance of your home or investment property, Newcastle and Hunter residents can contact Watson Mortgages.

-You can buy property through your SMSF however it is more complex and it is advisable to receive professional advice when progressing with this strategy.
+You can buy property through your self-managed super fund (SMSF) however it is more complex, and it is advisable to receive professional advice when progressing with this strategy.
 You need to comply with the below rules:

 One exception to these rules is you could potentially purchase your business premises through your SMSF, allowing you to pay rent directly to your SMSF at the market rate.

 When deciding on where to invest your money it is important to consider diversification (i.e. not putting all your eggs in one basket).
 Investing in property has its advantages and risks.
 Consider your investment portfolio as a whole and make sure you have spread your risk across a range of investment options such as stocks, property, bonds and cash.

 There is also the opportunity cost which you need to consider.
 Would your money be better invested in another type of asset which may give you a higher return?